Kvitfjell

-Kvitfjell (White mountain) is a ski resort in Norway, located in the municipality of Ringebu.
+Kvitfjell (White mountain) is a ski resort in Ringebu Municipality in Innlandet county, Norway.

 Developed for the 1994 Winter Olympics in Lillehammer, it is one of the most modern resorts in the world, with snowmaking on 80% of the alpine pistes.
 Based near the river Gudbrandsdalslågen, the resort offers 23 pistes: 5 green (nursery), 9 blue (beginner), 6 red (intermediate), and 3 black (advanced).
 Kvitfjell is also home to a terrain park and 120 km of cross-country pistes, with access to 480 km extra in Skei and Gålå.

 Alpine ski racing

 1994 Winter Olympics

 Kvitfjell is probably best known for hosting the men's and women's alpine speed events at the 1994 Winter Olympics.
-Tommy Moe, an American of Norwegian descent, edged out home favorite Kjetil André Aamodt of Norway by 0.04 seconds in the downhill, then was edged out by Markus Wasmeier of Germany by 0.08 seconds in the Super G.
+Tommy Moe, an American of Norwegian descent, edged out home favorite Kjetil André Aamodt of Norway by 0.04 seconds in the downhill, then was edged out by Markus Wasmeier of Germany by 0.08 seconds in the Super-G.

-Katja Seizinger of Germany won the women's downhill with Picabo Street of the U.S. a distant second; Diann Roffe of the U.S. took gold in the Super G. The technical alpine events (giant slalom and slalom) were held at Hafjell.
+Katja Seizinger of Germany won the women's downhill with Picabo Street of the U.S. a distant second; Diann Roffe of the U.S. took gold in the Super-G. The technical alpine events (giant slalom and slalom) were held at Hafjell.